8 Likely Reasons You’re not seeing Monarch Caterpillars or Butterflies in your Butterfly Garden

 We use a two-pronged approach which has allowed us to attract and support a bounty of butterflies season after season.
 While we continually improve the garden with a variety of milkweed and nectar plants, we also raise monarchs to release back to nature.
 Many of the monarch females return to the garden to start the next generation in their childhood garden. 🐛

 Less than 5% of monarchs survive until butterhood when left unprotected outdoors.
 Our consistent survival rate indoors is 95%+.
 We raise between 50-100 each season.
 It doesn’t sound like much, but imagine how long it would take for that that many to naturally survive in our garden?!
 100 is 5% of 2000!

-If you’d like to help raise monarch butterflies and give the 2017 monarch migration a boost, please join us for the 5th annual Raise the Migration that starts this August.
+If you’d like to help raise monarch butterflies and give the monarch migration a boost, please join us for the annual Raise the Migration event that starts each August.

 6. Weather 🌞

 Are you experiencing extreme heat or drought in your region?
 These are not conditions that favor monarch butterfly activity.
 Unfortunately, there’s not much you can do in this instance except be vigilant about watering and wait for Mother Nature to rain down on you…